 - Benign tumors are not cancerous, and are contained in a specific area of the body.
 They do not generally infect other areas than where they began.

 - Malignant tumors are cancerous; these tumors are very active and will invade healthy tissue and continue to grow and divide at a very rapid pace.
 They are the building blocks for common cancers.

 The most common type of cancer in both cats and dogs is lymphoma, especially in cats.
 Lymphoma targets the lymph nodes, which disrupts the animal’s immune system and blood cell count.
-Often, the tumors will go after the animal’s white blood cells, which are found in tissue and in the immune system.
-Animals carrying lymphoma can have it anywhere in their body.
-This is a very serious and very aggressive cancer.
+Often, the tumors will go after the animal’s white blood cells, which are found in tissues and in the immune system.
+Animals carrying lymphoma can have it anywhere in their body, which contributes to the disease’s severity and aggression.
 Lymphoma is tricky because its symptoms can vary dog to dog and cat to cat.
 With mild symptoms, your pet may experience a loss of appetite or fatigue.
 In more aggressive cases, your pet may experience weight loss, vomiting, diarrhea and weakness.
 The symptoms are very much dependent on where the lymphoma is, and which organs are being affected.
 When diagnosed early, and treated quickly and effectively, most dogs will go into remission.
-Most cats will have a very long-lasting treatment.
+Most cats will have a very long-lasting treatment process.

 While lymphoma and osteosarcoma are the two most common types of cancer in dogs and cats, there are many other different types that could affect your furry family member.
-Consult your vet if you have concerns about your pet’s health.
+Consult your vet immediately if you have concerns about your pet’s health.

 Along with genetics, the scientific community has a strong belief that there are environmental factors that can increase the likelihood of developing cancer.
-That belief comes from research done on humans and the impact of the environment on cancer patients.
+That belief comes from research done on humans and the impact the environment has on cancer patients.
 When animals are exposed to the sun’s UV rays for extended periods of time, there is an increased likelihood of cancerous tumors developing.
 Second-hand tobacco smoke is also a risk factor.
 With pets typically being outside, be aware of the pesticides and insecticides you use on your crops and gardens, as there are certain types and brands of these that can cause cancer.
 If you aren’t sure, be sure to contact your vet for help deciding on what would be best for you and your situation.

 Viruses and Carcinogens

 Lastly, some viruses and carcinogens are suspected to cause cancer.
 Whenever your pet contracts a virus, discuss the likelihood of it causing cancer with your vet, as each case is different and specific to your pet.
 When it comes to carcinogens, it is proven that their consumption can cause cancer in humans, so it is best to avoid them in pets altogether.
 If you are unsure, contact your vet.

 Which treatment to consider is entirely dependent on your pet: what stage the specific cancer is in; how old they are; what kind of cancer that needs to be treated, and so on.
-When discussing treatments with your vet, make sure they have any medical and family history information that they may need to decide what course of treatment would be best.
+When discussing treatments with your vet, make sure they have any and all medical history information that they may need to decide what course of treatment would be best.
 Know that there are some instances when the most humane and loving decision is euthanasia.
 But again, treatment is very much dependent on your situation, so take the time to make the decision that is best for you and your family.